 Instead of buying an actual logbook I did some research and was looking to create my own DIY logbook.
 I found many different templates on the web.
-Some of them specialized like for tech divers.
+Some of them are specialized and geared more towards tech divers rather than recreational divers.

-But if you are looking for a great template to start your own logbook use the once from Pat Suwalski.
+But if you are looking for a great template to start your own logbook use the ones from Pat Suwalski.